Whitehead High School 1979-1985 University of Ulster Jordanstown 1986-1989 Queens University Belfast 1990-1991

 Northern Ireland Water

-My favorite thing to do in Science is to really get stuck into a problem and find a way round it.
+Favourite thing to do in my job My favorite thing to do in Science is to really get stuck into a problem and find a way round it.

 I work for Northern Ireland Water as an analytical chemist.
 I have been here for 7 years and still really enjoy my work.
 I analyse drinking water samples from all over Northern Ireland.
 Mostly I use an instrument known as an Inductively coupled Plasma- Mass Spectrometer or ICP-MS to find out the level of a range of metals within the samples.
 This is down to parts per billion levels which is very small.
 I test for metals such as Aluminium, lead, Arsenic, Mercury, Nickle, Manganese, Iron, Cadmium etc which have been linked to causing health problems in large amounts.
 I also am allowed to go out to local schools and colleges and tell the pupils about my work as a scientist.
 This is almost the best bit because it lets me show them that science is exciting and fun not just book work.
 Dont tell my boss cause he thinks working in the lab is more fun !